oyrx/PHBS_MLF_2019_Project/docs/final_report.md

 <img src="../images/structure.png" width="700" align="center">

-* Input→1000→500→250→100→20→2
+- Input→1000→500→250→100→20→2
-* **Dropout** after doing **batch normalization**
+- **Dropout** after doing **batch normalization**
-* Choose **Sigmoid/Tanh/ReLU** as activation function
+- Choose **Sigmoid/Tanh/ReLU** as activation function

 ### 4) Hyperparameter tuning

 It is a binary classification task, so we use **cross-entropy** as our loss function and apply **early stopping** to avoid over-fitting.
-Because we use dropout as a tool of regularization, we need to determine the **dropout rate** *dr*.
-We use Adam as adaptive learning rate method and fix *beta_1* and *beta_2* by using their default values, but we still need to determine the **learning rate** *lr*.
+Because we use dropout as a tool of regularization, we need to determine the **dropout rate** _dr_.
+We use Adam as adaptive learning rate method and fix _beta_1_ and _beta_2_ by using their default values, but we still need to determine the **learning rate** _lr_.
 At last, we want to compare the average performance of three kinds of **activation function** (sigmoid, Tanh, ReLU).
 Hence, there are three kinds of parameters that need to be tuned:

-* learning rate *lr* for Adam: *[0.005, 0.05]*
+- learning rate _lr_ for Adam: _[0.005, 0.05]_
-* dropout rate *dr*: *[0.2, 0.8]*
+- dropout rate _dr_: _[0.2, 0.8]_
-* activation function: sigmoid, tanh, ReLU
+- activation function: sigmoid, tanh, ReLU

 We use **random search** rather than grid search for hyperparameter tuning —— Randomly select **120** parameter combinations.
 The result is as follows:

 <img src="../images/tune.png" width="600" align="center">

 The best parameters among these 120 combinations are:

-* learning rate: 0.00867688
+- learning rate: 0.00867688
-* dropout rate:  0.260069
+- dropout rate: 0.260069
-* activation function: ReLU
+- activation function: ReLU

 The corresponding **validation loss** is 0.283972.
 The **validation accuracy** is 0.870927.
 From the scatterplot, we can see that ReLU is a better choice for activation function because of its stableness.
 When dropout rate is high (0.6~0.8), using sigmoid or tanh as activation function will get bad results (loss approx 1.0).
 However, ReLU can still provide a small loss and high accuracy in that region.

 ### 5) Retrain & Test

 At last, we use the hyperparameters from the last step and retrain the model on the whole training data (original training set + validation set).
 The learning process:

 <img src="../images/retrain.png" width="600" align="center">

 The test loss is about 0.280 and test accuracy is about 0.875.
 Other performance metrics on test set:

 <img src="../images/pmetrics.png" width="500" align="center">

 ### 6) Summary

+Results from multifold models, including traditional ML techniques and DL strategies, indicate **the failure of deep learning model** to defeat the gradient boosting methods.

+This unanticipated ramification can be ascribed to the following reasons.

+- **Misplaced advantages**
+  It's commonplace that a deep learning model is more efficient dealing with **unstructured data** such as images and text by extracting meaningful representations.
+However, all the data here is highly structured, which creates convenience for conventional models.

+- **Parameter dilemma**
-In this task, it seems that **deep learning model can not beat the gradient boosting method**.
-There are some possible reasons.
-First, we know that deep learning model is more powerful when dealing with **unstructured data** such as images and text by extracting meaningful representations.
-However, in this task, all data is structured.
-Second, in such context, deep learning models need to adjust **more parameters** in order to get a better result.
-Among all the hyperparameters, the network structure is very important.
-However, due to insufficient computing power, **we fixed the network structure in advance**.
-Therefore, we may be trapped in a bad network structure at the beginning.
+  Deep learning models need to adjust **more parameters** in order to get better results in such context.
+Among all the hyperparameters, network structure is quite important, however, due to limited computation capacity **the network structure has to be fixed in advance**.
+That's to say, a trap of network structure has impeded our progress at the very beginning.

+## Conclusion

+TODO: